Colorado Minimum Coverage Car Insurance: Requirements and Costs (2024)

 Colorado Minimum Coverage Car Insurance Requirements

-In Colorado, drivers are legally required to have minimum coverage auto insurance to operate a vehicle.
-The following are the minimum amounts of coverage mandated by Colorado:
+In Colorado, drivers must have minimum coverage auto insurance to operate a vehicle legally.
+The minimum coverage amounts required are:

 • $25,000 for bodily injury liability per person